Interview

 frighten the 'be-Jesus" out of patients asking for advice: if they should get

-This is a perfect example
+a tattoo.
+This is a good example

-(exactly like trying to dissuade a friend from traveling by plane because
+actually RARE or practically non-existent; like trying to dissuade a friend from traveling by plane because

 she might be killed in a

-plane crash).
+plane crash.

 Watch